-ISBA has a public information pamphlet, A Concise Guide to Alternative Dispute Resolution (ADR) In Illinois.
+ISBA has a public information pamphlet, Your Guide to Alternative Dispute Resolution (ADR) In Illinois.
 You may also wish to contact the following:

 We have a phone referral service where we will refer you to a lawyer according to geographic location and the type of legal problem who will agree to provide a half-hour consultation for a fee not to exceed $25.